liusida/vscode-class-rank/README.md

 \nclass (?:public |protected |private )*(?:[A-Z_]+ )*([A-Za-z0-9_]+)(?: final )*(?: *: (?:public |protected |private )([A-Za-z0-9_]+))*(?:<[^<]+>)*[^()\*:\n]*(?<!;)\n
 ```
 For simplicity, ignoring any double space / tab for now.

-## Issues

-There's only one copy of cache, so different workspace shares the same cache file (which is wrong).